GlareDB/glaredb.github.io/docs/data-sources/connecting-data-sources.md

 # Connecting data sources

-## Connecting data sources using GlareDB Cloud

-[Learn more about managing data sources in GlareDB Cloud].
+Connect your data sources with GlareDB and GlareDB Cloud.

 ## Connecting data sources using SQL

 Data sources can be added using [CREATE EXTERNAL TABLE] or [CREATE EXTERNAL DATABASE].

+[See all supported data sources].

+### Example: Postgres data source

-To add a **Postgres** data source using the [CREATE EXTERNAL DATABASE] command.
+A **Postgres** database can be added using [CREATE EXTERNAL DATABASE]:

 ```sql
 glare=> CREATE EXTERNAL DATABASE external_db